MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/govern-requirements.md

 Processes are needed, along with roles and responsibilities to:

 - Govern the definition and maintenance of a common business vocabulary
-- Discover and identify what data you have, what it means.
-And where it's stored
+- Discover and identify what data you have, what it means, and where it's stored
 - Classify data to know how to govern it
 - Govern the definition and maintenance of data access security policies
 - Govern the definition and maintenance of data privacy policies